wasabee-project/Wasabee-Server/README.md

 7. Create the certificate directories
 ```
 mkdir certs
-#install certificates as PhDevBin.fullchain.pem and PhDevBin.key
+#install certificates as WASABI.fullchain.pem and WASABI.key
 ```
 ```
-NB: you can point PhDevBin to your ACME directory, so long as both files are named correctly and in the same directory
+NB: you can point WASABI to your ACME directory, so long as both files are named correctly and in the same directory
 TODO: allow different names and the key to be in $CERT_DIR/keys/ as how most ACME clients create them
 ```